fuse-box/fuse-box/docs/builtin-plugins.md

 ]
 ```

-`limit2project` set to true, to use this plugin across an entire project (including other modules like npm)
+option `limit2project` can be set to true to use this plugin across an entire project (including other modules like npm)

 Note, that if you want to have sourcemaps in place, set `sourceMaps` to true.
-Read sourcemaps section for better understanding how sourcemaps are defined.
+Read the sourcemaps section for a better understanding of how sourcemaps are defined.

 ## JSON plugin
-Of course, it can't be all shiny without a JSON plugin, can it?
-(Allows `.json` files to be required/imported as JavaScript objects)
+The JSON plugin allows .json files to be imported as javascript objects

 ```js
 plugins: [